Popscotch/Clicker-Game-Tutorial/README.md

 ### Step 4

-You next need to update the `update()` function so that the page will update when the `clicksPerSecond` value changes.
+Next, let's change the `update()` function to update the page when the `clicksPerSecond` value changes.
 Like before, you need to set the innerHTML of the `Clicks per second` line whenever something changes.

 When you're done, your `update()` function should look like this:
 ```JS